There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or NSOs.

 The cost of this exercise is equal to 1,000 x $2.00, or $2,000.
 In other words, you need $2,000 in cash to cover the cost of buying the shares.

-You could pay that from your cash flow or savings.
+You could pay that from your cash flow or from your savings.
 You may also be able to pay for the $2,000 expense by selling off some shares immediately after you exercise them, in a sell to cover or cashless transaction).

 $2,000 might seem like a big chunk of change to fork over — but don’t forget the shares you’re buying for that cost are worth $50,000 in this example.